For urgent consular assistance call

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter, but we can't get you out of trouble or out of jail.

-You can't use physical punishment against children in Sweden.
-It's illegal.
-This includes threatening a child with physical punishment.
+It's illegal to use physical punishment against children in Sweden, including threatening a child with physical punishment.

 If you use or threaten physical punishment against your child, local authorities can take custody of your child and prosecute you.

-Penalties for drug offences, even possession of small amounts, include heavy fines and jail.
+Penalties for drug offences, even for small amounts, include heavy fines and jail.

 More information: